geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-12-23/meeting-transcript.md

 I think you had a proposal for the tracking.

 **Geohot** [00:05:19]
-You have a proposal for the...
+You have a proposal for the..
 Okay, so the tracking is not obvious.
-It's not...
+It's not..
 It's going to require some new sort of innovation.
 The concept of tracking a UOP through rewrite rules is not something we've really fully explored yet.
 So yeah, I mean, you want something that basically will maintain a dictionary if the UOPs change.